-jectories contain episodes with long dwell times within some sticky regions in phase space, whose existence has been confirmed with a Poincaré section, see [a].
-If we had an unlimited computation power, obviously the expectation is to have coincidence of all the points in the right panel of Fig.5.
-But in practice we can address only finite time intervals, and therefore the points are scattered over a large range.
+chaotic region.
+Rather, the trajectories contain episodes with long dwell times within some sticky regions in phase space, whose existence has been confirmed with a Poincaré section, see Ref.
+[4].
+If we had an unlimited computation power, obviously the expectation is to have coincidence of all the points in the right panel of Fig. 5.
+But in practice, we can address only finite time intervals, and therefore, the points are scattered over a large range.

-Discussion.- We have considered few-mode Bose-Hubbard systems as tunably chaotic systems, which in chaotic regimes respond generically to weak driving with energy diffusion at a rate proportional to the square of the driving strength, K_d^2 .
-Consequently we deduce that the thermalization of coupled Bose-Hubbard sub-systems can plausibly be described by a phenomenological FPE, namely Eq.(1).
+Discussion.-We have considered few-mode Bose-Hubbard systems as tunably chaotic systems, which in chaotic regimes respond generically to weak driving with energy diffusion at a rate proportional to the square of the driving strength, $K_d^2$ .
+Consequently, we deduce that the thermalization of coupled Bose-Hubbard subsystems can plausibly be described by a phenomenological FPE, namely Eq.
+(1).

-We have also obtained some insight on how detailed studies of Bose-Hubbard systems may usefully be compared to such phenomenological theories.
-A small subsystem can exhibit multiple time scales in its equilibration, because its phase spaces contain sticky regions with long dwell times.
-In principle this may give rise to non-Gaussian features, and Lévy flight-like deviations from strict diffusive behavior.
-Even if these possibilities do not manifest strongly in energy spreading of small, driven systems, because the explored phase space volume is small, they may perhaps become important in multi-component composite systems.
-It would be important to recognize, then, in interpreting experiments or simulations intended to test Eq.(1), that some deviations from its diffusive assumptions may not represent errors in its depiction of the mesoscopic onset of irreversibility, but only the fading traces of microscopic behavior.
+We have also obtained some insight on how such phenomenological theories are affected by taking into account specific semiclassical features of the dynamics.
+A small subsystem can exhibit multiple time scales in its equilibration, because its phase space contains sticky regions with long dwell times.
+In principle, this may give rise to non-Gaussian features, and Lévy-flight related deviations from strict diffusive behavior.
+Even if these possibilities do not manifest strongly in energy spreading of small, driven systems because the explored phase space volume is small, they may perhaps become important in multicomponent composite systems.
+It would be important to recognize, then, in interpreting experiments or simulations intended to test Eq.
+(1), that some deviations from its diffusive assumptions may not represent errors in its depiction of the mesoscopic onset of irreversibility, but only the fading traces of microscopic behavior.